 Welcome to Multi-sensory phonemic awareness literacy support.

 The multi-sensory literacy program is called "Just Words," and it is by Wilson.
 This program is structured to be a systematic approach to learning sound-symbol correspondences and spellings.
 We will begin with an assessment of sounds and symbols and progress through dividing words into syllables, identifying and reading syllable types, and decoding vocabulary by learning prefixes, suffixes, and roots.
 We will learn the rules that dictate spelling, and the spelling situations that are the exceptions.
 We will continuously review what we have studied through reading and spelling and writing.
 The lessons and procedures are designed for repetitious practice.
 They build upon learned concepts and extend to new material.
-We then apply the cumulative learning for meaningful reading experiences.
+We then apply the cumulative learning to reading experiences.
 To help in these endeavors, the students will use all learning pathways-- eyes, ears, hands, and voice.
-Students will be periodically assessed in their abilities to read and spell sounds, to anallyze words and sentences, and to read literature and apply comprehension skills for a better understanding of the author's meaning.
-The program utilizes a number of notebooks, notes, and white boards for easy, quick responses.
-There will be benchmark assessments after each unit, with a mid-term assessent part way through the year.
+Students will be periodically assessed in their abilities to read and spell sounds, to anallyze words, write sentences from dictation, and read sentences with effective phrasing for smoothness and fluency.

 Homework Instructions: Weekly phoneme, digraphs, trigraphs, and morphemes should be practiced by the student by reading aloud a favorite text with someone, such as an older sibling, parent (s), grandparent (s), or guardian (s).
 The listener should ask their reader to relook at miscues and focus on the sounds of the vowels in the syllables, and blend the syllables' sounds together.
 If a student is having a difficult time achieving an 80% on any benchmark, words/sentences may be sent home for a more focused practice over the weekend.
 If this situation is necessary, there will be an email sent, as a heads-up to the parents.
 From time to time, other homework assignments will be given, such as completing a study guide and preparing for a quiz, or completing the reading or rereading of text in a novel.
 For these assignments, there will also be an email sent home to alert parents of the student's responsibilities.